KameshSingh116/Tinkquest/README.md

    - URL: [http://127.0.0.1:5000/special-feature](http://127.0.0.1:5000/special-feature)
    - Description: After logging in, access this page to enter the special phrase (`TinkerQuest2025`) and unlock the special feature.

+## Special Phrase System

+1. **Registration**
+   - During registration, a unique 4-word special phrase will be generated for you.
+   - Save this phrase securely as it will not be stored or shown again.

+2. **Login**
+   - During login, you will need to provide your username, password, and the special phrase.
+   - If you lose your special phrase, you will not be able to log in.

+3. **Example Special Phrase**
+   - Example: `alpha beta gamma delta`

 ## Project Structure

 ```